ykotseruba/JAAD/README.md

 <a name="annotations"></a>
 # Annotations
-JAAD annotations are organized based on associate video names.
-There are three types of lables, pedestrians (samples with behavior annnotations), peds (general pedestrians) and people (groups of pedestrians).
-Each pedestrian has a unique id in the form of
+JAAD annotations are organized according to video clip names.
+There are three types of labels, pedestrians (samples with behavior annnotations), peds (bystanders that are far away and do not interact with the driver) and people (groups of pedestrians).
+Each pedestrian has a unique id in the form of `0_<video_id>_< pedestrian_number>`.
-`0_<video_id>_< pedestrian_number>`.
 Pedestrians with behavior annotations have a letter 'b' at the end of their id, e.g. `0_1_3b`.
-The annotations for people also follows the same routine with the exception of ending with letter 'p', e.g. `0_5_2p`.
+The annotations for people also follow the same pattern with the exception of ending with letter 'p', e.g. `0_5_2p`.

 All samples are annotated with bounding boxes using two-point coordinates (top-left, bottom_right) `[x1, y1, x2, y2]`.
 The bounding boxes have corresponding occlusion tags.
 The occlusion values are either 0 (no occlusion), 1 (partial occlusion >25%) or 2 (full occlusion >75%).

- Accoridng to their types, the annotations are divided into 5 groups:<br/>
+ According to their types, the annotations are divided into 5 groups:<br/>
 **Annotations**: These include pedestrian bounding box coordinates, occlusion information and activities (e.g. walking, looking).
-The activities are only for a subset of pedestrians.
+The activities are provided only for a subset of pedestrians.
 These annotations are one per frame per label.<br/>
 **Attributes** (pedestrians with behavior annotations only): These include information regarding pedestrians' demographics, crossing point, crossing characteristics, etc. These annotations are one per pedestrian.<br/>
-**Appearance** (videos with high visibility only): These include information regarding pedestrians' appearances such as pose, clothing, objects carreid (see `_get_ped_appearance()` for more details).
+**Appearance** (videos with high visibility only): These include information regarding pedestrian appearance such as pose, clothing, objects carreid (see `_get_ped_appearance()` for more details).
 These annotations are one per frame per pedestrian.<br/>
-**Traffic**: These have information about traffic characteristics, e.g. signs, traffic light, for each frame.
-These annotations are one per frame per video.<br/>
+**Traffic**: These provide information about traffic, e.g. signs, traffic light, for each frame.
+These annotations are one per frame.<br/>
-**Vehicle**: These are vehicle actions, e.g. moving fast, speeding up, per each frame.
-These annotations are one per frame per video<br/>
+**Vehicle**: These are vehicle actions, e.g. moving fast, speeding up, per each frame.<br/>

 <a name="clips"></a>
 # Video clips
 JAAD contains 346 video clips.
-These clips should be downloaded and placed in JAAD_clips as follows:
+These clips should be downloaded and placed in `JAAD_clips` folder as follows:
 ```
 JAAD_clips/video_0001.mp4
 JAAD_clips/video_0002.mp4
 ...
 ```
-To download the videos, either run script `download_clips.sh` or manually download the clips from [here](http://data.nvision2.eecs.yorku.ca/JAAD_dataset/data/JAAD_clips.zip), extract and copy the content into `JAAD_clips` folder.
+To download the videos, either run script `download_clips.sh` or manually download the clips from [here](http://data.nvision2.eecs.yorku.ca/JAAD_dataset/data/JAAD_clips.zip) and extract the zip archive.

 <a name="interface"></a>
 # Interface